GAM-team/GAM/wiki/Users-Gmail-Messages-Threads.md

 ### Archive a selected set of messages
 * `((query <QueryGmail> [querytime<String> <Date>]*) (matchlabel <LabelName>) [or|and])+` - Criteria to select messages
+* `labelids <LabelIDList>` - Select messages with labels that match all of the specified label IDs.
 * `max_to_archive` - Limit the number of messages that will be archived; use a value of 0 for no limit
 * `doit` - No messages are archived unless you specify `doit`.
 By not specifying `doit`, you can preview the messages selected to verify that the results match your expectations.